-Garlic Dill Quickles: perfectly crunchy refrigerator pickles stay fresh for weeks, are crazy easy to make, and loaded with fresh dill, zesty garlic and spices.
+Garlic Dill Refrigerator Pickles are perfectly crunchy and stay fresh for weeks!
+These homemade pickles are crazy easy to make, and loaded with fresh dill, zesty garlic and spices.

 In 10 years, this is my first ever pickle recipe and that is pretty shocking.

 I love homemade pickles!
 I grew up helping can my families bread & butter pickles.